ChanganVR/awesome-embodied-vision/README.md

 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing and [awesome-vln](https://github.com/daqingliu/awesome-vln).

-By [Changan Chen](https://changan.io) (changan@cs.utexas.edu), Department of Computer Science at the University of Texas at Austin, with help from members of the [Computer Vision Group](vision.cs.utexas.edu).
+By [Changan Chen](https://changan.io) (changan@cs.utexas.edu), Department of Computer Science at the University of Texas at Austin, with help from [Tushar Nagarajan](https://tushar-n.github.io/) and [Santhosh Kumar Ramakrishnan](https://srama2512.github.io/).
 If you see papers missing from the list, please send me an email or a pull request (format see [below](#contributing)).

 ## Table of Content